A Roadmap for the Development of the "SP Machine" for Artificial Intelligence: Development of a `Friendly' User Interface

 The user interface for the SP71 computer model is the product of {\em ad hoc} developments in response to evolving needs, without any attempt at a coherent and streamlined design.

-This has not mattered for the one user (JGW) who originated each feature and has learned the workings of the user interface as it evolved.
-However, as the SP system is opened up to new users, a more intuitive and easy-to-use user interface is needed, taking advantage of advanced graphical techniques that are available now.
+This has not mattered for the one user (the second author) who originated each feature and has learned the workings of the user interface as it evolved.
+However, as the SP System is opened up to new users, a more intuitive and `friendly' user interface is needed, taking advantage of advanced graphical techniques that are available now.

-Since all users, both local and remote, may access the SP machine via a web browser, and to eliminate the need for users to download any software, it is envisaged that the new user interface will be developed using HTML5 or any of its successors.
+Since all users, both local and remote, may access the SP Machine via a web browser, and to eliminate the need for users to download any software, it is envisaged that the new user interface will be developed using HTML5 or one of its successors.